-This edition is a must-read for audiences interested in business and finance, the future of banking, the root cause of financial meltdown and also US Capitalism.
+This edition is a must-read for audiences interested in business and finance, the future of banking, the root cause of the financial meltdown, and also US Capitalism.
 This book is an award-winning book with the details of one of the biggest financial and political crises of its time.
 This book covers 6 financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
-Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and analyzing their banks along with protesting against the same for their awful practices for the last two decades.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and analyzing their banks, along with protesting against the same for their awful practices for the last two decades.

-This efficiently highlights the bad practices of the banking sector by the author giving us an example of 6 big banks and institutions on Wall Street.
+This efficiently highlights the bad practices of the banking sector by the author, giving us an example of 6 big banks and institutions on Wall Street.
 He fights against the truth of power used in some large banks, highlighting his scars and his escape and survival of the challenging status to be credited by some of the few who saw the crises hitting the economy.
 He also highlights a few holes that still exist in the system.
-To sum it up he also offers practical solutions
+To sum it up, he also offers practical solutions

 The entire history of the banking industry is narrated in this book.
 The author has very generously displayed the open loopholes of the crises that have still not been closed by the system leading us to another crisis.
 He has also offered us practical solutions to help the system get better and healthier.<< Get this book >>

-#4 – Shredded: Inside RBS, the Bank That Broke Britain
+#11 – Shredded: Inside RBS, the Bank That Broke Britain

 Author – By Ian Fraser

 From being one of the world’s biggest banks to trying to regain the trust of the public, Shredded has the entire story of RBS that is the Royal Bank of Scotland.
-One of the biggest banks in the UK having assets worth $3 Trillion and also more than 200,000 employees globally was a name causing antagonism and antipathy against the former CEO of the bank Fred Goodwin.
+One of the biggest banks in the UK, having assets worth $3 Trillion and also more than 200,000 employees globally, was a name causing antagonism and antipathy against the former CEO of the bank Fred Goodwin.
 The Big name Fred Goodwin is known as the architect of the worse financial crises since the last one in 1929.

-This book is an amazing example of a toxic individual who with the help of his misconduct had the ability to evolve the most horrible crises.
+This book is an amazing example of a toxic individual who, with the help of his misconduct, had the ability to evolve the most horrible crises.
 The breakdown of The Royal Bank of Scotland actually destroyed a number of little businesses and also hit the big ones majorly.
-The author has shown the inefficiency of RBS employees, directors and politicians who were unable to uncover the same leading to a financial disaster, for the same could have been controlled.
+The author has shown the inefficiency of RBS employees, directors, and politicians who were unable to uncover the same leading to a financial disaster, for the same could have been controlled.

-The author here confirms that the higher the designation the higher are the responsibilities you bare.
-This book confirms that if the directors and the politicians kept a close watch on the movement of the bank and the happenings in it they could have had prevented this fraud and saved the livings of many little businesses.<< Get this book >>
+The author here confirms that the higher the designation, the higher are the responsibilities you bare.
+This book confirms that if the directors and the politicians kept a close watch on the movement of the bank and the happenings in it, they could have had prevented this fraud and saved the livings of many little businesses.<< Get this book >>

-#5 – America’s Bank: The Epic Struggle to Create the Federal Reserve
+#12 – America’s Bank: The Epic Struggle to Create the Federal Reserve

 Author – By Roger Lowenstein

 The edition displays the birth of America’s Modern Central Bank.
-The fight to create the same was extremely stretched and conflict-ridden and yet the same was created; its creation felt like a little miracle.
+The fight to create the same was extremely stretched and conflict-ridden, and yet the same was created; its creation felt like a little miracle.
 Modernizing the reforms of America seemed completely impossible because America was the only one amongst the developed nations who did not trust a big government or big banks.

 This edition will amuse you with the history of developed America who did not believe in big governments and big banks.
-Amid their belief was a requirement of regulators for different businesses especially the banking sector for it is one of the riskiest sectors and can really harm the economy if not well regulated.
+Amid their belief was a requirement of regulators for different businesses, especially the banking sector, for it is one of the riskiest sectors and can really harm the economy if not well regulated.
 The book includes the formation of the regulator of the banking system in the United States of America.

 This book steps out of the box and explains the formation of the biggest regulator of the global economy.
 It focuses on 4 men who made the same possible.
 Breaking old practices and stepping into new ones can really make management simple and swift.<< Get this book >>

-#6 – Nightmare on Wall Street: Solomon Brothers and the Corruption of the Marketplace
+#13 – Nightmare on Wall Street: Solomon Brothers and the Corruption of the Marketplace

 Author – By Martin Mayer

 Showing off the influence and power of the epitome of Modern Wall Street, the writer describes the traders who become bankers without real experience but through the merits of luck and guts to build a financial giant.
-He talks about the breaking of traditional barriers by Salomon Brothers who was a world power with the assets of $170 billion and a powerful force in London, New York, and Tokyo in the year 1991 and also the largest dealer in the government securities of the USA.
+He talks about the breaking of traditional barriers by Salomon Brothers, who was a world power with the assets of $170 billion and a powerful force in London, New York, and Tokyo in the year 1991 and also the largest dealer in the government securities of the USA.

-From traders to becoming a corporate bully the firm manipulated in the government’s stock market with a scandal of $10 billion.
-They not only destroyed many careers but also a number of small businesses and reputation in business which is very difficult to gain.
+From traders to becoming a corporate bully, the firm manipulated in the government’s stock market with a scandal of $10 billion.
+They destroyed not only many careers but also a number of small businesses and reputation in business, which is very difficult to gain.

 What can be better than learning a great lesson from the corporate bullies self and the destruction of others is not the real way of doing business?
 They spoilt their reputations in the market.
 The writer stresses on their arrogance and manipulative attitude towards destruction.
-Had the government taken care of the regulations and stopped them for creating their own regulations they would never try the same.<< Get this book >>
+Had the government taken care of the regulations and stopped them from creating their own regulations, they would never try the same.<< Get this book >>

 This has been a guide to Banking Books.
-Here we discuss the list of books not only for bankers or prospect bankers it is for all those who really want to know more about this industry and how has it become the backbone.
+Here we discuss the list of books not only for bankers or prospect bankers.
+It is for all those who really want to know more about this industry and how it has become the backbone.
 You may also read the following list of books-